Analyzing Transformers in Embedding Space

 This is a stronger notion of inverse -- not only is $EE' \approx I$, but even when truncating the vector in the embedding space we can still reconstruct it with $E'$.

 We claim that $E^\top$ is a decent instantiation of $E'$ and provide some empirical evidence.
 While a substantive line of work \citep{ethayarajh, gao2018representation, wang2020, isoscore} has shown that embedding matrices are not isotropic (an isotropic matrix $E$ has to satisfy $E E^\top = \alpha I$ for some scalar $\alpha$), we show that it is isotropic enough to make $E^\top$ a legitimate compromise.
-We randomly sample 300 vectors drawn from the normal distribution $\mathcal{N}(0, 1)$, and compute for every pair $x, y$ the cosine similarity between $x^\top y$ and $\texttt{keep-k}(xE)^\top \texttt{keep-k}(yE')$ for $k=1000$, and then average over all pairs.
-We repeat this for $E' \in \{E^{+\top}, E\}$ and obtain a score of $0.10$ for $E^{+\top}$, and $0.83$ for $E$, showing the $E$ is better under when using top-$k$.
-More globally, we compare $E' \in \{E^{+\top}, E\}$ for $k \in \{10, 50, 100, 200, 300, 500\}$ with three distributions: \begin{itemize}[noitemsep, topsep=0cm] \item[-] $x, y$ drawn from the normal $\mathcal{N}(0, 1)$ distribution \item[-] $x, y$ chosen randomly from the FF values \item[-] $x, y$ drawn from hidden states along Transformer computations. \end{itemize} In Figure~\ref{fig:keep_k} (Left) we show the results, where dashed lines represent $E^{+}$ and solid lines represent $E^\top$.
+We randomly sample 300 vectors drawn from the normal distribution $\mathcal{N}(0, 1)$, and compute for every pair $x, y$ the cosine similarity between $x^\top y$ and $\texttt{keep-k}(x^\top E) \texttt{keep-k}(E'y)$ for $k=1000$, and then average over all pairs.
+We repeat this for $E' \in \{E^{+}, E^\top\}$ and obtain a score of $0.10$ for $E^{+}$, and $0.83$ for $E^\top$, showing the $E^\top$ is better under when using top-$k$.
+More globally, we compare $E' \in \{E^{+}, E^\top\}$ for $k \in \{10, 50, 100, 200, 300, 500\}$ with three distributions: \begin{itemize}[noitemsep] \item[-] $x, y$ drawn from the normal $\mathcal{N}(0, 1)$ distribution \item[-] $x, y$ chosen randomly from the FF values \item[-] $x, y$ drawn from hidden states along Transformer computations. \end{itemize} In Figure~\ref{fig:keep_k} we show the results, where dashed lines represent $E^{+}$ and solid lines represent $E^\top$.